 Use the Sedona Application Editor to create a wiresheet with appropriate IO blocks for each point.
-Wire the controller connections according to the table below.
+Wire the controller connections according to Table 1.
 Note that the circuit for the binary output requires that you wire a power source in series with the relay.
 In Figure 1 below, the binary contacts are the poles on either side of the switch.
-24 volts is available on the trainer.
+24 volts DC is available in the enclosure.